-Prize winner of Schoenfeld International String Competition and International Competition 'Giovanni Musicisti - Città di Treviso', Italy, KAI HEI CHOR is currently a core member of the Hong Kong New Music Ensemble , Staff Ensemble-in-Residence at The Chinese University of Hong Kong; and Artistic Director of local music group Musicademics.
+Prize winner of Schoenfeld International String Competition and International Competition 'Giovanni Musicisti - Città di Treviso', Italy, KAI HEI CHOR is currently a Cellist at the Hong Kong New Music Ensemble , Staff Ensemble-in-Residence at The Chinese University of Hong Kong; and Artistic Director of local music group Musicademics.

 His recent season include performances and recordings in Hong Kong, Europe, New York, San Francisco, Beijing, Bangkok, Taipei, Shanghai etc.

-Awarded ‘Hong Kong Scholar” by the HKSAR Government in 2015, Kai Hei is frequently invited to perform in music festivals and concerts all over the world, including many with the presence of the key government officials such as Chief Executive, Chief Secretary; as well as foreign leaders , nobility and minsters.
+Awarded ‘Hong Kong Scholar” by the HKSAR Government in 2015, Kai Hei is frequently invited to perform in music festivals and concerts all over the world, including many with the presence of the key government officials such as Chief Executive, Chief Secretary; as well as foreign leaders , nobility and ministers.
 He also appeared in major HK media, including South China Morning Post, RTHK and other major TV channels.